 - Understanding your options

-- How to begin setting up your new iPhone 11, iPhone 11 Pro, or iPhone 11 Pro Max
+- How to set up your new iPhone

 - How to restore or transfer your data from another phone

-- How to set up your iPhone 11, iPhone 11 Pro, or iPhone 11 Pro Max as new
+- How to set up your iPhone as new

 Understanding your options

-You can set up your new iPhone in one of three ways, start fresh, restore from another iPhone, or import content from a non-Apple phone.
+You can set up your iPhone in one of three ways: start fresh, restore from another iPhone, or import content from a non-Apple phone.
 Here's what each of those options means in more detail.

-- Restore from a previous iPhone, iPad, or iPod touch backup - You can do this online with iCloud or over USB with iTunes.
-This is for people who've had a previous iOS device and are moving to a new one who want everything they had on the older device intact on the new one.
+- Restore from a previous iPhone, iPad, or iPod touch backup: You can do this via the internet with iCloud, directly from your previous iPhone if you have it on hand, or over USB with iTunes or Finder (macOS Catalina and later).
+This is for people who've had a previous iOS device and are moving to a new one, hoping to carry over everything they had on the older device.

-- Import from Android, BlackBerry, or Windows Phone - Apple has an app in Google Play to make Android easier, but online services let you move a lot of data over from any old device.
+- Import from Android or other mobile platform: Apple has an app in Google Play to make Android transfers easier, but online services let you move a lot of data over from any old device.
 This is for people switching to an iPhone or iPad from a different mobile platform.

 The moment you turn on your new iPhone for the first time, you'll be greeted with "Hello" in a variety of languages.
 It's the same whether you're starting from scratch, restoring from another iPhone, or switching from Android.

-- Select a wi-fi network.
-If you are not in a wi-fi network range, you can set this up later.
-Select Cellular instead.
+- Select a Wi-Fi network.
+If you are not in a Wi-Fi network range, you can set this up later.
+Select Use Cellular Connection instead

 How to restore or transfer your data from another phone